Home Health Aide (HHA)

 Scope of Practice

-CMAs are responsible for administering medications according to a patient’s medication administration record (MAR).
+HHAs are responsible for administering medications according to a patient’s medication administration record (MAR).
 Their scope of practice varies by state and may include administering oral, topical, or inhaled medications, and in some cases, administering injections or suppositories.
-It is essential for CMAs to be familiar with their state’s regulations and to work within their allowed scope of practice.
+It is essential for HHAs to be familiar with their state’s regulations and to work within their allowed scope of practice.

 While HHAs typically do not administer medications, they may assist with medication management by reminding patients to take their medications and helping them keep track of their medication schedules.